 As a professional myself I was very comfortable working at a highly skilled and knowledgeable level in my chosen career, and yet on entering parenthood I was routinely treated as if I had no basic common sense, let alone the capacity to understand big words and even bigger concepts!
 There is a reason for this; most provision is targeted at the most ‘needy’ and ‘vulnerable’ of families with good reason; they need it most!

-It is also true, however, that in the current climate a young and inexperienced (and generally poorly paid) nursery key worker is expected to hold knowledge and skills almost equivalent to that of a qualified teacher, whilst the majority of parents are left to sift through an abundance of ‘advice’ from all sides, without knowing what is the good stuff and what is out of date and even potentially damaging!
+It is also true, however, that in the current climate a nursery key worker (often young and inexperienced and nearly always poorly rewarded, financially) is expected to hold knowledge and skills almost equivalent to that of a qualified teacher, whilst the majority of parents are left to sift through an abundance of ‘advice’ from all sides, without knowing what is the good stuff and what is out of date and even potentially damaging!
 Whilst I fully support the need for high quality training and support for all early years professionals (working with children in, what are arguably, the most critical stages of their lives) I can’t help thinking that if, as the Early Years Foundation Stage (EYFS) proclaims, ‘parents are a child’s primary educator’, shouldn’t all parents also have access to the same high quality information on how they can best support their child’s learning and development?

 Please read on and if you have any questions, opinions (be it praise or constructive criticism!) or ideas about what you have read, please comment or get in touch.
 I’d really love to hear from you.